Written by

 Can You Graduate High School Early?

-Students in the United States can graduate high school early, typically before their planned senior year.
+Students in the United States can graduate from high school early, typically before their planned senior year.
 Most schools allow early graduation if students meet all required credits and graduation requirements.

 Typical paths to early graduation include: